evronylab/HiDEF-seq/docs/outputs.md

 - Nested tibble `by_channel_pyr` expanded during TSV export with `channel_pyr` and `error_prob` for each trinucleotide channel.
 - Scalar column `total` representing the summed SBS mutation error probability across channels.

-### Shared logs from outputResults
-Running `outputResultsSample` appends a `.command.log` to the sample `logs/` directory (`${analysis_id}.${individual_id}.${sample_id}.outputResultsSample.command.log`).
-The log captures the invoked R command along with stdout/stderr from packaging final calls, spectra, burdens, and sensitivity summaries.
-These entries link each chromgroup/filtergroup combination back to the originating Nextflow task and complement the global artifacts stored in `[analysis_id].sharedLogs/`.

 ### Serialized object (.qs2)
-The `.qs2` file contains all artefacts required to regenerate tables and plots without re-running the Nextflow processes.
+The `.qs2` file captures the final data structures required to regenerate tables and plots without re-running the Nextflow processes.
+It is saved with the <a href="https://github.com/qsbase/qs2" target="_blank" rel="noopener noreferrer">qs2 R package</a> format and can be loaded directly with that library.
 Each component is listed below with its schema.

 #### yaml.config
 Top-level configuration loaded from the analysis YAML.
 Keys mirror the templates in [`config_templates/`](../config_templates).